First Look at Fall Books!

 May 15, 2025

 Welcome, Editors, Reviewers, Producers — we’re excited to share a snapshot of the books we’re working on in the 2nd half of 2025.
-This list is rich with witchery and wildness, celebrations of place and personhood, and ways the ordinary turns extraordinary, whether that's simply by existing in extraordinary times, tapping into our superpowers, or confronting ghosts, individually and collectively.
+This list is rich with witchery and wildness, celebrations of place and personhood, and ways the ordinary turns extraordinary, whether that's simply by existing in extraordinary times, tapping into our superpowers, confronting ghosts, processing grief, or dismantling traditional power structures, individually and collectively.
 Check back for updates as more details become available, and please reach out if you’d like ARCs or more info!

 • PROTOCOLS: An Erasure by Daniela Naomi Molnar (Poem, Essay; Ayin Press, Jun 24 - 9781961814233)

-A book-length erasure poem that transforms the world's most influential antisemitic document, The Protocols of the Elders of Zion, into an exploration of how language is weaponized but can also become a tool for healing.
+A book-length erasure poem that transforms the world's most influential antisemitic document, The Protocols of the Elders of Zion, into an exploration of how weaponized language can be hammered into a tool for healing.
 Accompanied by a lyric essay that explores personal and collective history and the poet's deep connection to the source text.

 • The Elsewhere Oracle by Michele Battiste (Poems, Black Lawrence Press, Aug 12 - 9781625571939)